gggeek/db-3v4l/README.md

 This design has the following advantages:

 - parallel execution of queries across all database instances to reduce the total execution time
-- it does not let the warts of php database-connectors influence the results of query execution
+- it does not let the warts of the php database-connectors influence the results of query execution
 - it can easily expand to run queries on multiple database types, even those not supported by php

 On the other hand it comes with some serious drawbacks as well, notably: